Anil Joseph Thomas Couto

-Archbishop Anil Joseph Thomas Couto is the serving Archbishop of the Roman Catholic Archdiocese of Delhi.
+Anil Joseph Thomas Couto is the serving archbishop of the Archdiocese of Delhi.

 Early life

 He was born on 22 September 1954 in Pomburpa, Goa, to Mr. Avito Piedade Jose Couto and Mrs. Ernestina Isabel Lobo e Couto.
+Joseph Coutts, Archbishop of Karachi and cardinal, is his first cousin.

 Education

 Anil received his primary education at a Government Primary School and thereafter at St. Elizabeth's High School at Pomburpa, Goa.
 He did his ecclesiastical studies at the Seminary of Our Lady at Saligao and his philosophical studies at the Patriarchal Seminary at Rachol in Goa.
 Completed Master of Theology Degree in Ecumenism at Vidyajyoti and acquired his Doctorate in Ecumenical Theology at St. Thomas Aquinas Pontifical University (Angelicum), Rome.

 Religious journey

 He was ordained a priest for Roman Catholic Archdiocese of Delhi on 8 February 1981.
 Appointed Auxiliary Bishop of Delhi on 17 January 2001, he was ordained bishop on 11 March 2001.
 He was appointed Episcopal Vicar by late Archbishop Alan de Lastic 1999 and appointed Auxiliary Bishop of Delhi & Titular Bishop of Cenculiana on 17 January 2001.
 His Episcopal Ordination was held on 11 March 2001.
 He was transferred as Bishop of Jalandhar on 24 February 2007 and he took charge of it on 15 April 2007.
 He also served as the Rector of the Delhi Archdiocesan Minor Seminary, "Vinay Gurukul", in Gurgaon.
 In 1991 he was appointed the Rector of 'Pratiksha', Major Seminary, in Delhi.